Engagement Ring Trends Around the World: Traditions & Modern Twists

 Affiliate links are highlighted in red.
 Learn more here.

 The engagement ring is a common physical token of a commitment in a marriage.
-It has been a tradition practiced in many cultures and countries throughout history, although the original tokens of engagement did not resemble the diamond ring currently the symbol for engagement.
+It has been a tradition practiced in many cultures and countries throughout history.
+However, the original engagement tokens did not resemble the diamond ring, which is currently the symbol of engagement.
 There have been many forms and objects that people used to express willingness and commitment to get engaged.
 Some of these do not even come close to romantic expressions of love and commitment but rather marks of ownership, a form of payment, or a way of identification.
 This article will show the evolution of the symbolic engagement ring and what such symbols mean.

 Early Ages